kserve/kserve/docs/predict-api/v2/required_api.md

 ## Platforms

 A platform is a string indicating a DL/ML framework or backend.
+Platform is returned as part of the response to a [Model Metadata](#model_metadata) request but is information only.
+The proposed inference APIs are generic relative to the DL/ML framework used by a model and so a client does not need to know the platform of a given model to use the API.
 Platform names use the format “<project>_<format>”.
 The following platform names are allowed:

 * tensorrt_plan : A TensorRT model encoded as a serialized engine or “plan”.
 * tensorflow_graphdef : A TensorFlow model encoded as a GraphDef.